Changes in half a century

 There were trees opposite the school and we would watch the red squirrels running up and down, and jumping from one tree to another.
 Now children are taken to school by bus, the footpaths have naturally disappeared through disuse and there are no red squirrels.

-Photograph of The Old Maypole, Water End 1900 Image by G Knott from the Peter Miller collection |
+Photograph of The Old Maypole, Water End 1900s.
+Image by G Knott from Peter Miller's collection

-Waterend was altered a good deal owing to the Barnet by-pass having been cut through it, but the old cottages in Warrengate Road still remain with the Maypole, a 1512 public house, and the Woodman, also pretty ancient.
+Water End was altered a good deal owing to the Barnet by-pass having been cut through it, but the old cottages in Warrengate Road still remain with the Maypole, a 1512 public house, and the Woodman, also pretty ancient.

-Hockey Lane estate in the 1950s Image from K. King, from the Images of North Mymms collection |
+Image from K. King, from the Images of North Mymms collection

 We used to walk from Sunday school to Church up the Church field.
 The footpath is still there and to the left, the Hockey Lane estate has sprung up.
 Hockey Lane was formerly called Occupation Lane.

-St Mary's church with the spire being removed Image from the NMLHS, from the Images of North Mymms collection |
+Image from the NMLHS, from the Images of North Mymms collection

-North Mymms Church walk 1960s Image from G Mills, from the Images of North Mymms collection |
+Image from G Mills, from the Images of North Mymms collection

-Postcard of The North Mymms War Memorial 1960s Image from the NMLHS, from the Images of North Mymms collection |
+Image from the NMLHS, from the Images of North Mymms collection

-Dixons Hill crossroads July 1966 Image from Ron Kingdon, from the Images of North Mymms collection |
+Image from Ron Kingdon, from the Images of North Mymms collection

-Photograph of Pancake Hall Cottage, Dixons Hill Road, Welham Green, demolished in 1905 Image by G Knott from the Peter Miller collection |
+Photograph of Pancake Hall Cottage, Dixons Hill Road, Welham Green, demolished in 1905.
+Image by G Knott from Peter Miller's collection

 The old cottages at the top of the hill are well remembered, but the pond has been filled in, as have all the other wayside ponds in the neighbourhood.
 I suppose there was a good reason for doing this, but I miss the ponds more than anything.
 They were picturesque and great fun to slide on in the winter.

-Welham Manor in the 1950s Image from K. King, from the Images of North Mymms collection |
+Image from K. King, from the Images of North Mymms collection

 The old thatched cottages near the pond have disappeared and trees have been planted in their place.
 'The Laurels' has been enlarged and become Welham Manor.

-Photograph of the crossroads at White's/Town's Corner, Welham Green 1900s Image from P. Grant / G Knott, from the Images of North Mymms collection |
+Image from P. Grant / G Knott, from the Images of North Mymms collection

 St Paul's cottages looked just the same as ever, but are now generally called 'ten house row'.
 There was no shop at White's Corner 50 years ago - in fact it was known as Betty Peilard's Corner.
 The cottage she lived in has also gone and the first council house built in North Mymms just after the First World War started there.

-The shops in Dellsome Lane, Welham Green being built in 1936/7 Image from Mill Green Museum, from the Images of North Mymms collection |
+Image from Mill Green Museum, from the Images of North Mymms collection

 There has been some development in Dellsome Lane, including six shops, three of which are used for the school canteen.
 There are also many council houses and the playing fields which consist of the children's playground, the bowling green and the football pitch.
 All this is adjoining Bush Wood, where we gathered primroses.
 The Boy's School was in Dellsome Lane.
 Formerly only boys of seven years and over attended here.
 All infants went to the Girl's School at Water End.

-Photograph of the Balloon plaque at Balloon Corner Image from G. Mills, from the Images of North Mymms collection |
+Image from G. Mills, from the Images of North Mymms collection

 Balloon Corner is at the junction of Dellsome Lane, Huggins Lane and Parsonage Lane.
 The two latter are almost built up now and there is a stone to signify that here the first balloon came down.